-Your lease requires you to pay your share of Hastoe’s costs for providing services on your estate, including maintaining and repairing external communal areas and communal facilities, such as parking areas, communal grass areas, communal fences etc.
+Your lease requires you to pay your share of Hastoe’s costs for providing services on your estate.
+These services will be specified in your individual lease agreement.
+They may include maintaining and repairing external communal areas and communal facilities, such as parking areas, communal grass areas, communal fences etc.

 If you live in a flat, you may also be required to pay your share of Hastoe’s costs for maintaining and servicing internal communal areas and facilities within your building, as well as the structure of the building.